 Review summary: Panasonic GH5 vs Sony A7S II

 So what is the bottom line?
-Is the Panasonic GH5 better than the Sony A7S II or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Panasonic GH5 and the Sony A7S II?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20.2 vs 12MP) with a 27% higher linear resolution.